Skip to Main Content

 The bibliography at the end of the paper is called a reference list, arranged alphabetically by author.
 If there is no author, alphabetize by the first significant word in the title.
 Table 9.1 (p.
 284) explains what to do when other data elements are missing.

-Prepared by John Stierman, with the assistance of Jeanne Stierman (Fall 2010)
+Prepared by John Stierman, updated by Jeanne Stierman (Fall 2021)